 Council organises and carries out up to four coordinated 1080 baiting campaigns for wild dogs, feral pigs, foxes and feral cats each year.
 The baiting service for landholders does not incur a cost and a great deal of effort is focused on achieving high participation rates amongst landholders.

-Coordinated baiting with 1080 is the most economical way of achieving effective control of these pests across a large area.
+Coordinated baiting with 1080 is the most economical way of achieving effective control of many vertebrate pests across a large area.
 Non-participation by landholders in baiting programs is the biggest barrier to achieving effective control.
 If you or someone you know has pest animals but is reluctant to bait, please contact one of Council’s pest management officers to discuss steps that can be taken when baiting to reduce the risk of poisoning to domestic animals and non-target wildlife.

+All landholders and/or their authorised representatives wanting to take part in Council’s coordinated baiting programs need to comply with the Departmental Standard - Dealing with restricted S7 poisons for invasive animal control.
 The Standard sets out the requirements for using 1080 baits to control vertebrate pests.
 Please ensure you download, read and understand the requirements for the use 1080 baits prior to participating in a coordinated baiting program.
 You or your authorised representative will be required to sign a deed poll acknowledging you have a copy of the Standard and will comply with the requirements of the Standard before receiving any 1080 baits.

 Other useful links and forms associated with participating in a coordinated baiting programs are listed below: